mly0601/csapp-lab/README.md

 #### 3、是否最大int

 /*
- * isTmax - returns 1 if x is the maximum, two's complement number,
+ * isTmax - returns 1 if x is the maximum, two's complement number,and 0 otherwise
- *     and 0 otherwise
  *   Legal ops: ! ~ & ^ | +
  *   Max ops: 10
  *   Rating: 1